- Dealing with us anonymously

 - Cross border disclosure of personal information

 We operate and communicate with organisations throughout Australia and overseas.
 Therefore some disclosures may occur outside the State or Territory in which an individual is resident, and in some circumstances, outside Australia.
-We will only disclose information to an organisation in a country which has a substantially similar privacy regime.
+We will only disclose information to a organisation which we know will respect and follow Australian Privacy Principles.

 - Using government identifiers